AdobeDocs/advertising.it-IT/help/search-social-commerce/tools/conversion-metrics-upload-to-google.md

 1. Seleziona la casella di controllo accanto a **[!UICONTROL Upload Conversions to Google Ads]**.

-1. (Inserzionisti che svolgono attività commerciali nello Spazio economico europeo (SEE) o nel Regno Unito (UK); facoltativo) Se hai ottenuto il consenso degli utenti di EEA e UK a caricare i loro dati a scopo pubblicitario, seleziona la casella di controllo accanto a **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
+1. (Inserzionisti che svolgono attività commerciali nello Spazio economico europeo (SEE) o nel Regno Unito (UK); facoltativo) Se hai raccolto il consenso degli utenti di EEA e UK a caricare i loro dati a scopo pubblicitario, seleziona la casella di controllo accanto a **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
 If left unchecked, we will send consent status as UNSPECIFIED for the user data sent to [!DNL Google Ads] for advertising purposes.]**

 1. Clic **[!UICONTROL Save]**.